Jeong-Jaeyun/Qbm-inspired-AI-in-Marin-port-Security-for-Spoofing/README.md

 © SysCore LAB.
 All rights reserved.

-This code and associated research materials are the intellectual property of UCS LAB.
+This code and associated research materials are the intellectual property of SysCore LAB.
 Unauthorized copying, redistribution, or commercial use without explicit permission is prohibited.

-For academic or collaborative inquiries, please contact the authors through UCS LAB.
+For academic or collaborative inquiries, please contact the authors through SysCore LAB.

 # Citation